 Complete and detailed information about applying for a Research award can be found here.

 III.
 General Eligibility for Research and Presentation Awards

 All enrolled Otterbein students are eligible for SRF awards.
 Awards must be expensed within 24 months or by the date at which the student is no longer fully enrolled, whichever comes first.

 Seniors and graduate students in their final semester may apply for SRF awards.

 - Research awards must be spent before the end of the first semester after graduation.

-- To be eligible for a Presentation Award, seniors and graduate students in their final semester must submit their paper or poster for presentation prior to graduation.
-Presentation Awards must be spent before the end of the first semester after graduation.
+- All students are eligible for a Presentation Award as long as the conference has accepted the presentation.
+For seniors and graduate students in their final semester, awards must be spent before the end of the first semester after graduation.
 For example, if a student graduates at the end of the Spring Semester, then the student must (1) submit the paper to a conference prior to the graduation date and (2) present the paper prior to the start of the Fall Semester.

 IV.
 Award Limitations

 V. IRB and Institutional Animal Care and Use Committee